 Duane Allman’s Vox Super Beatle

 According to some sources, Duane used this amp in the Hour Glass era (1967/1968).
-However, there doesn’t seem to be any photos of him actually using the amp, and as we’ll discuss a few paragraphs below, it seems that even though the band traveled with several of these amps, Duane himself preferred not to use it.
+However, there don’t seem to be any photos of him actually using the amp.
+As we’ll discuss a few paragraphs below, it seems that even though the band traveled with several of these amps, Duane himself preferred not to use it.

 Larry Steele’s Story

 Just a note – in case Larry Steele’s website is offline (as it happened to be at the time of writing this), you can access it by using Google’s Web Cache.
-Also, Larry published a book in 2016 (Steele, Larry (2016).
-As I Recall: Jacksonville’s Place in American Rock History.
-ISBN 1530443024) in which he goes into more details about some of this stuff.
+Also, Larry published a book in 2016 [Steele, Larry (2016).
+As I Recall: Jacksonville’s Place in American Rock History] in which he goes into more detail about some of this stuff.